hddm-devs/kabuki/README.rst

 The subj keyword specifies that this is a subject knode (this is required for internal purposes).

+Creation of observed node
+"""""""""""""""""""""""""

+Finally, we have to create the likelihood or observed node.
+The only difference to before is the observed=True keyword and col_name which specifies on which data column the likelihood depends on.
+As we will see later, kabuki will parcel the data column appropriately so that each subject observed node is linked to the data belonging to that subject (and that condition).

 Running the example model
 -------------------------